 However, some users have found that it doesn’t always live up to expectations.
 Some customers have encountered problems with the mic, such as its lack of compatibility with some audio systems and its tendency to dent easily.

-The cardioid pickup pattern works harmoniously with the dynamic capsule to produce clear vocals while eliminating any background noise.
+The cardioid pickup pattern works harmoniously with the dynamic capsule to produce clear vocals while eliminating background noise.

 This design makes it a perfect choice for podcasting where your audience only wants to hear you and nothing else!

 By choosing this microphone, you’ll also produce audio with vocals that have a natural tone and sound as though the person speaking is sitting in the room with you.
 This clear sound comes from its wide frequency response range.